List of drinks

+Drinks are a part of survival.

-Drinks are liquids that can be consumed.
+Drinks are liquids that can be consumed, with drinking water being the base ingredient for many of them.
 In addition to basic needs, drinks form part of the culture of human society.
 In a commercial setting, drinks, other than water, may be termed beverages.

-Alcoholic
+Alcoholic drinks

-Alcoholic drink – An alcoholic drink is a drink containing ethanol, commonly known as alcohol, although in chemistry the definition of an alcohol includes many other compounds.
-Alcoholic drinks, such as wine, beer, and liquor have been part of human culture and development for 8,000 years.
+Alcoholic drink – An Alcoholic beverage is a drink containing ethanol, commonly known as alcohol, although in chemistry the definition of an alcohol includes many other compounds.
+Alcoholic drinks, such as wine, beer, and liquor have been part of human culture and development for 9,000 years.
 Many brands of alcoholic drinks are produced worldwide.